mlochbaum/BQN/implementation/primitive/arithmetic.md

 An axis set behaves like a single axis, and any adjacent axis sets of the same type (for example, non-shared from `𝕨`) can be combined.
 Length-1 axes can be ignored as well, so a simplification pass [like transpose](transpose.md#axis-simplification) might make sense.

 Then the implementation needs to expand this mapping quickly.
 As usual, long axes are easy and short axes are harder.
 It's best to take enough result axes so that a cell is not too small, then use a slow outer loop (for example, based on index lists) to call that inner loop.
+One result axis can be split in blocks if the cell size would be too small without it, but too big with it.

+Because a result cell should be much larger than a cache line, there's no need for the outer loop to traverse these cells in order—that is, the axes can be moved around to iterate in a transposed order.
+An easy way to do this is to represent each result axis with a length, stride in the result, and stride in both arguments; axes represented this way can be freely rearranged.
+It's best to iterate over shared axes first (outermost), then non-shared axes, because a non-shared axis means cells in the other argument are repeated, and if it's placed last then no other cells will be used between those repeated accesses.
+If both arguments have non-shared axes then a blocked order that keeps the repeated cells in cache might be best, but it's complicated to implement.

+### Base cases

 The scalar-vector, vector-vector cases work as base cases on one axis, and Table and leading-axis are two two-axis cases.
 There's also a flipped Table `˜⌜˜` and a trailing-axis case like `⎉1`.
 Representing each result axis with "w" if it comes from `𝕨` only, "x" for `𝕩` only, and "wx" for shared, we can organize these cases.